Astarte-Security/cfp-time/README.md

 ## How to add a conference

 Open an Issue in this repo, or preferably, open a Pull Request editing this README file directly.
 It will auto-update the site.

+Don't worry about the order, just append a new line to the end of the table.